awsdocs/amazon-ecr-user-guide/doc_source/ecr-using-tags.md

 A tag is a label that you assign to an AWS resource\.
 Each tag consists of a *key* and an optional *value*, both of which you define\.

 Tags enable you to categorize your AWS resources in different ways, for example, by purpose, owner, or environment\.
 This is useful when you have many resources of the same type—you can quickly identify a specific resource based on the tags you've assigned to it\.
-For example, you could define a set of tags for your account's Amazon ECR repositories that helps you track each repo's owner\.
+For example, you could define a set of tags for your account's Amazon ECR repositories that helps you track the owner of each repository\.

 We recommend that you devise a set of tag keys that meets your needs\.
 Using a consistent set of tag keys makes it easier for you to manage your resources\.
 You can search and filter the resources based on the tags you add\.